pepper cumin rasam or milagu jeera rasam recipe with step by step photos – a spicy, tangy and hot rasam thats good during the winters.

 serve the pepper cumin rasam plain or accompanied with rice, sambar and a side vegetable south indian dish.

-step by step pepper cumin rasam recipe:
+how to make pepper cumin rasam recipe:

 1. soak tamarind in warm water for 30 minutes.